Deployment model

 By default, safe mode is enabled on the Gloo management server to ensure that the Gloo management server translates custom Gloo resources only if the complete context of all workload clusters is populated in Redis or the Gloo management server’s local memory.

 If you disabled safe mode during your tests, such as to register a workload cluster with connectivity issues, it is recommended to enable safe mode before you move to production.
-To enable safe mode, add the following values to the Helm values file for the Gloo management plane:
+To enable safe mode, follow these general steps:

 glooMgmtServer: